WCSCourses/HumanGenEpi/manuals/Variant-level_association_analysis/association_analysis.md

 | dd8f8e4c40207a8b5aff1ec60c25fe83 | chrAll.ASA.afterSampleQC.afterVariantQC.bim |
 | 798746e8bcc2c18110dac62ee78ff602 | chrAll.ASA.afterSampleQC.afterVariantQC.fam |

-+ If the md5sum values are consistent, you can copy the PLINK binary files to a new folder and named it as `practical3_associationtest`
++ If the md5sum values are consistent, you can copy the PLINK binary files to a new folder and named the new folder as `practical3_associationtest`
 <pre><code>mkdir ~/practical3_associationtest
 cd ~/practical3_associationtest
 cp ~/practical2_QC/chrAll.ASA.afterSampleQC.afterVariantQC.* .